cockroachdb/docs/v2.0/common-errors.md

 In a distributed system, some errors can have ambiguous results.
-For example, if you receive a `connection closed` error while processing a `COMMIT` statement, you can't tell whether the transaction successfully committed or not.
+For example, if you receive a `connection closed` error while processing a `COMMIT` statement, you cannot tell whether the transaction successfully committed or not.
 These errors are possible in any database, but CockroachDB is somewhat more likely to produce them than other databases because ambiguous results can be caused by failures